 Now let us look at a related claim:

-Claim-2 If two numbers and are odd, then .
+Claim-2 If two numbers and

 Is this a true statement?